Categories and tags on posts are used to help readers locate information in different ways.

 Using Bulk Edit

-You can also bulk edit multiple posts to remove or add categories.
+You can also bulk edit multiple posts to remove or add categories as follows:

 1. Select the posts you want to edit.